cbogart/AutoGrafoni/README.md

 ## A note on "vibe coding"

 This project was also a test case for playing with Cursor.
-A lot of the code was AI generated, and it did a surprising amount on its own with little steering, but in particular the font sizing issue is the AI simply couldn't reason clearly about sizes, scaling, and line wrapping (which is why that's a to-do for me to go in and fix now -- the original project already does this right).
+A lot of the code was AI generated, and it did a surprising amount on its own with little steering.
+However with the font sizing issue, the AI simply couldn't reason clearly about sizes, scaling, and line wrapping, which is why that's a to-do for me to go in and fix now -- the original project already does this right.

 But I see a serious limitation with AI -- there's a lot of code here that I haven't read yet, so it will now take me a bit to figure out how it works to fix this problem.
 It's a little like the